necolas/idiomatic-css/README.md

 preprocessor in use.
 The following guidelines are in reference to Sass.

 * Limit nesting to 1 level deep.
 Reassess any nesting more than 2 levels deep.
-  This prevents overly specific CSS selectors.
+  This prevents overly-specific CSS selectors.
 * Avoid large numbers of nested rules.
 Break them up when readability starts to be affected.
 Preference to avoid nesting that spreads over more than 20 lines.